santiagosayshey/Brain-Two/Computer Science/Databases & Ethical Data/Workshops/Workshop 3 - Preparation { Samuel Chau }.md

 #### c) Updates:
 If an ingredient is added/removed from a recipe, the ingredient-based index needs to be updated accordingly, either by adding or removing the recipe ID from the associated ingredient lists.

-### 5. Index Maintenance:
-Given the frequent updates, it's essential to ensure that the indexes don't become too fragmented over time.
-Regular maintenance, like rebuilding or reorganizing indexes, might be required.

 ### 6. Index Storage and Retrieval:
 Given that the ingredient-based index could grow quite large, using efficient storage and retrieval structures like B-trees or hash indexes is essential.
 B-trees, in particular, are suitable for range queries and can remain balanced, ensuring search, insert, and delete operations run in logarithmic time.